Context and objectives

-By extending the availability of reliable payment services, users (often low-income individuals) without access to traditional financial services can be encouraged to join the financial system.
-This can directly improve the lives of these people by offering them options beyond a cash-only system.
-This will also contribute to the development of the economy by increasing the amount of transactions carried out through formal channels and also by providing opportunities for innovative new products to develop.
-The project will thus enhance competitiveness and integration, facilitating trade and private sector development.
+The project helped expand access to financial services across Jordan and Morocco through the development of innovative retail payment solutions.
+By extending the availability of reliable payment services, users (often low-income individuals) without access to financial services can be encouraged to join the financial system.
+This can directly improve their lives by offering them options beyond a cash-only system.
+This also helps develop the economy by increasing the amount of transactions carried out through formal channels and by providing opportunities to develop innovative new products.

-This objective will be achieved through a comprehensive package of technical assistance and capacity building actions, adapted to the specificities of each country.
-In support of the regional dimension of the project, the Secretariat of the Union for the Mediterranean, acting as a dialogue platform, will organise workshops involving stakeholders and consumer protection organisations with the aim to promote the development of regional partnerships and to share best practices among the countries participating in this programme.
+The project was carried out through a comprehensive package of technical assistance and capacity building actions adapted to each country.
+The UfM organised stakeholder workshops to promote the development of regional partnerships and to share best practices among the countries participating in this programme.

 The project targeted all members of the population aged 16+, as it aimed to create a higher rate of financial inclusion.

 Delivery of a comprehensive package of technical assistance and capacity-building actions adapted to each country.

 In Jordan, the project built the capacities needed by the Central Bank in order to adapt the regulatory framework for retail payment service providers and enhance its oversight function.

 In Morocco, actions supported the preparation of the new regulatory framework of payment service providers to be implemented by the Central Bank.

 Expanded access to financial services resulted in an increase in innovative retail solutions and a reduction of financial transaction costs.

 On a regional level, the involvement of the Secretariat of the Union for the Mediterranean contributed to the promotion of regional knowledge-sharing among the countries participating in this programme.